lunarwriter/IFE-MS-2/README.md

 ## Known Bugs

 * In the game when a user starts the game, the timer does not start for the first click.
 It will start on the second click.
-* When a user finished the game, if the user clicks on the cards, the moves counter will keep counting until the user has clicked on the restart button.
+* When a user is playing the game on a smaller screen, the memory cards are not
 <br>

 ## Fixed Bugs